 One possible reason that the Vikings have such a terrible lasting reputation among people of European descent?
 The Scandinavians, some of whom were these “Vikings” participating in these raids of terror, were the last people in Europe to adapt Christianity.

-This means that not only were these raids violent, but it was violent perpetrated by non-Christians towards Christians, and was perhaps viewed as exceptionally egregious for this reason.
+This means that not only were these raids violent, but it was violence perpetrated by non-Christians towards Christians, and was perhaps viewed as exceptionally egregious for this reason.
+Alternatively, this view may have been superimposed at a later point in history.

 How did I get England, Wales, and Northwestern Europe in my DNA Results?